Carimus/metro-symlinked-deps/README.md

 example, prefer the version of the code in the root project's `node_modules` so instead we have to manually construct a blacklist of the in-common packages in the linked dependency, construct a regular expression from that, and hand that regular expression to the `blacklistRE` option of the metro bundler's `resolver` config.

+## TODO

+-   [ ] Remove `resolveNodeModulesAtRoot` and replace with `nodeModulesResolutionStrategy` with three options:
+    -   `null`: default, don't apply any `extraNodeModules` config
+    -   `'peers'`: apply `extraNodeModules` that will automatically detect peer dependencies in linked deps and ensure those are resolved in the project root while allowing all other dependencies to resolve naturally.
+    -   `'root'`: apply `extraNodeModules` that will force all node modules to resolve in the project root, equivelant to `resolveNodeModulesAtRoot` being set to `true` currently.